 when 2 ppl get together there's going to be a lot of conflict, by definition (no one is exactly the same), and lots of it. it's not gonna be like 2 identical planes of glass sliding over one another, but more like sandpaper. but it smoothes out our rough edges to create something...

 But whereas one person may look at this conflict and view it as a sign that they've either made a mistake or naively thought that everything was going to be just perfect and is mortified; while one may hold the view that this conflict is primarily with the other person...

 ... a person who views it as a vehicle for sanctification (rather than a vehicle for happiness or self-fulfillment... geez, do you wanna put that kinda pressure on someone, have someone put that expectation on you??) realizes that it's actually a lot of conflict with oneself (for years parents, siblings, friends, roommates have tried to tell us things about ourselves but we didn't have to listen).
 No other relationship is gonna force you to look at yourself and deal with our own junk.
 It's not like you can move out or walk into your own bedroom and shut the door, etc.

 Sounds great doesn't it?
 I'm all in!

-i'm not one of those people who have a long checklist of what they are looking for, although, i do have some must-haves, but only because, by now, i've realized that lacking certain things in common hinders intimacy. other than that, with most things, i believe that 2 ppl can work it out.
+i'm not a person who has a long checklist of what they are looking for, although, i do have some must-haves, but only because, by now, i've realized that lacking certain things in common hinders intimacy. other than that, with most things, i believe that 2 ppl can work it out.
 Hence, the focus on, oh i dunno, not so much certain things in particular, but certain characteristics or a common view on certain topics. personally, an inordinately long list comes across as a little consumer-oriented imo.

 So, as i've stated, i guess i'm looking for a certain heart that gives me the confidence that we can get through anything.